kaltura-vpaas/kaltura-record-playback-meeting/readme.md

 let room = await createRoom(adminKs, req.body.question + " " + adhocUUID);
 ```

+The room is created in [createRoom.js](https://github.com/kaltura-vpaas/kaltura-record-playback-meeting/blob/main/lib/createRoom.js#L11)

+Take note of the `custom_rec_auto_start:1` parameter being used to automatically start recordings when the meeting starts.
+You can learn about other parameters for Kaltura Meetings at [Kaltura Meetings Integration Guide](https://github.com/kaltura-vpaas/virtual-meeting-rooms )

 Finally, two separate links for a meeting room are created:  one link for an admin (Teacher) and another for a student, again in any real-world application these two links would be handled via separate flows as you would not want the student having access to the teacher's room with full controls, but for testing purposes, it is convenient for you to be able to access both links on the same page.

 ```javascript